Training for a half marathon – whether it’s your first or your tenth – is as much about the mind as it is about the body.

 And always use a foam roller, get a decent nights sleep, eat properly – these things cannot be overstated!

 Don’t buy the pair of shoes on the shelf that make you look good!
 Visit a reputable shoe store that analyses your running style and find shoes that are right for your feet.

 Avoid cotton socks.
-When your feet start to sweat, or it rains (training for a half marathon requires commitment – rail, hail, shine!) you’ll be glad you invested in a couple of pairs of good running socks.
-They’re designed to keep your feet from rubbing while you put in the hard yards training for and competing your first half marathon.
+When your feet start to sweat, or it rains (training for a half marathon requires commitment to train in rain and shine) you’ll be glad you invested in a couple of pairs of good running socks.
+They’re designed to keep your feet from rubbing while you put in the hard yards training for and completing your first half marathon.